 Most people turn on Google cache because it makes them more searchable, allows them to reach a larger audience, and gain more followers.

 You can find a tweet through Google image search with a name, the location that might have been mentioned in the tweet, any keyword, or any links they might have included.

 Here is what you can do to view a private account through Google:

-Step #1: Go to Google homepage.
+- Go to the Google homepage.